Gretchen Wilson

-Gretchen Frances Wilson (born June 26, 1973, in Pocahontas, Illinois) is an American country music singer and songwriter.
-She made her debut in March 2004 with the Grammy Award-winning single "Redneck Woman", a number-one hit on the Billboard country charts.
-The song served as the lead-off single of her debut album, Here for the Party.
+Gretchen Frances Wilson (born June 26, 1973) is an American country music singer and songwriter.
+She made her debut in March 2004 with the single "Redneck Woman", which peaked at number-one on the Billboard country charts.
+The song served as the lead-off single of her debut album Here for the Party.
 Wilson followed this album one year later with All Jacked Up, the title track of which became the highest-debuting single for a female country artist upon its 2005 release.
-A third album, One of the Boys, was released in 2007.
+Her third album, One of the Boys, was released in 2007.

 Overall, Wilson has charted 13 singles on the Billboard country charts, of which five have reached top ten: the number one "Redneck Woman", as well as "Here for the Party" (#3, 2004), "When I Think About Cheatin'" (#4, 2004), "Homewrecker" (#2, 2005), and "All Jacked Up" (#8, 2005).
 The album Here for the Party was certified 5× multi-platinum by the RIAA for sales of five million copies, while All Jacked Up was certified platinum.
 She has sold over 8.2 million records worldwide.

-Early life and career

 Early life

-Wilson was born in 1973 in Pocahontas, Illinois.
+Wilson was born in Pocahontas, Illinois.
 Her mother was a teenager at the time.
-When she was 2, her father left the family, with her mother becoming a single mother.
+When she was two, her father left the family, with her mother becoming a single mother.
 She dropped out of high school and worked as a cook.